cunnie/docs/sslip.io.md

 ### Modifying xip.io to create sslip.io

-xip.io's back end almost accomplished what we needed, but not quite: it lacked the ability to resolve hostnames that were in the sslip.io domain (i.e. not in an sslip.io subdomain).
+xip.io's backend almost accomplished what we needed, but not quite: it lacked the ability to resolve hostnames that were in the sslip.io domain (i.e. not in an sslip.io subdomain).
 In fact, the typical sslip.io hostname did not resolve properly until it was 3 or more subdomains removed from the sslip.io domain.
 Here are some examples:

 |hostname|# of subdomains|IP address(es)|
 |----------|-----------------------|--------------|